Buch, Englisch, 528 Seiten, Format (B × H): 174 mm x 246 mm, Gewicht: 453 g

 Verlag: Taylor & Francis Ltd

 With the use of linguistic and phonetic evidence now commonplace in legal investigations and court proceedings, questions of consent, bias, responsibility, and professional integrity have become increasingly urgent.
-This volume brings together over thirty original chapters by leading scholars and practitioners in forensic linguistics and speech science to critically examine these issues.
+This volume brings together over 30 original chapters by leading scholars and practitioners in forensic linguistics and speech science to critically examine these issues.
 Chapters span a wide range of research and practice settings, from expert testimony and investigative consultancy to academic publishing, teaching, and public engagement, addressing ethical questions across diverse linguistic and legal systems.
-The handbook offers both conceptual frameworks and practical guidance for researchers and practitioners navigating the ethical challenges of forensic language work.
+The handbook offers both conceptual frameworks and practical guidance for navigating the ethical challenges of forensic language work.

 Zielgruppe